eddyerburgh/notes/docs/computer-networking/ethernet.md

 The _Data_ field contains the payload that is being sent.

-The _Frame Check Sequence_ field contains a cyclic redundancy check (CRC) that is used by the receiving station to verify that the data in the incoming frame isn't corrupted.
+The _Frame Check Sequence_ field contains a CRC (Cyclic Redundancy Check) that is used by the receiving station to verify that the data in the incoming frame isn't corrupted.
 The receiving station generates another CRC and compares it to the incoming CRC.
 If the generated value doesn’t match the received frame value, the frame will be dropped {% cite ethernet-definitive-guide -l 29 %}.

 The _Envelope Prefix_ and _Envelope Suffix_ are intended as 482 bytes that can be used by other higher layer protocols to tag Ethernet frames.
 The contents aren't defined in 802.3 {% cite ethernet-definitive-guide -l 50 %}.